-The Terms and Conditions of the Notes are based on Dutch law, including Dutch tax law, in effect as at the date of issue of the relevant Notes.
-No assurance can be given as to the impact of any possible judicial decision or change to Dutch law or administrative practice after the date of issue of the Notes.
+The Terms and Conditions of the Notes are based on Dutch law, including Dutch tax law, in effect at the date of issue of the relevant Notes.
+No assurance can be given as to the impact of any possible judicial decision or change to the laws of the Netherlands, the official application, interpretation or the administrative practices after the date of issue of the Notes.
+Such changes in laws may include amendments to a variety of tools which may affect the rights of holders of securities issued by the Issuer, including the Notes.
+Any such change could materially adversely impact the value of any Notes affected by it.